culanomeara/adventureswithwood/README.md

 2. Create a requirements file --> pip3 freeze --local > requirements.txt

-3. Create your project: in this case for-the-love-of-food
+3. Create your project: in this case adventures-with-wood

 4. Create an app using command --> python3 manage.py startapp APP_NAME